 “My husband found a treasure in the orchard of his master.
 But, don’t tell anyone!”

 “My husband found a jar full of gold coins while he was plowing the ground at the orchard.
 He hid it and asked me not to tell anyone.
-Please don’t say anything.”
+So please don’t say anything.”

 “Fine.
 Where did he hide it?”